On the harmonious chromatic number of graphs: On graphs of small diameter

-Now, we recall the definition of the incidence graph of a projective plane of order $q$, that is, a regular bipartite graph of degree $q+ 1$ and partition $(A,B)$ with $2(q^2+q+ 1)$ vertices: the set $A$ have $q^2+q+1$ vertices corresponding to the points and the set $B$ have $q^2+q+1$ vertices corresponding to the lines.
-Two vertices are adjacent if the corresponding pair point-line is incident.
-The such graph has a diameter $3$, girth $6$ and it is a $(q+ 1,6)$-cage which has order equal to the well-known Moore bound.
+Now, we recall the definition of the incidence graph of a projective plane of order $q$, that is, a regular bipartite graph of degree $q+ 1$ and bipartition $(A,B)$ with $2(q^2+q+ 1)$ vertices: the set $A$ have $q^2+q+1$ vertices corresponding to the points and the set $B$ have $q^2+q+1$ vertices corresponding to the lines.
+Two vertices of the incidence graph are adjacent if the involved point and the involved line are incident to each other.
+That graph is of diameter three, girth six, and it is a $(q+ 1,6)$-cage which has the order equal to the well-known Moore bound.
 The incidence graph is also known as the Levi graph.